Wabinab/rust-string-calc/README.md

 # String Calculation for Rust
 Using `&str` to perform calculations: addition, subtraction, and multiplication.
 Floating points calculation tends to have floating point errors, therefore, you either want to use decimals or integers.
 Here, we use integers instead of decimals.

-Reason: First, if you know how expensive it is to perform calculation and store values on web3, you'd know why.
+Reasons: First, if you know how expensive it is to perform calculation and store values on web3, you'd know why.
 Second, sometimes, it doesn't work with some dependencies.
 For example, crates that generate random number that depends on computer state didn't work a year ago (didn't check nowadays if they allow it), to protect host computer probably.
 So, this crate is written without dependencies other than pure rust internal libraries.

 ## Usage: